 You may have trouble getting one if you are outside of the USA and outside of North America in particular.

-Ironskulls are totally badass and these are a bit unique from the other kettlebell designs on the list.
+Ironskulls are totally badass and these are a bit unique from the other kettlebell designs on the list (even the other skull ones).
 With the Ironskulls you can get the kettlebell in the traditional flat black or you can get one of their custom paint designs.
-Also, if you have design you would like them to use on a skull they can do that as well.
+Also, if you have a design you would like them to use on a skull they can do that as well.
 These are truly unique and really cool.
 Sizing and pricing is as follows:

 - 13lb Kitty Bell – $44.99 for solid black, customizing art $10-$60 extra

 - 18lb Skull Bell – $59.99 for solid black, customizing art $15-$60 extra

 - 26lb Skull Bell – $64.99 for solid black, customizing art $15-$60 extra

 - 35lb Skull Bell – $84.99 for solid black, customizing art $15-$65 extra

 - 45lb Skull Bell – $94.99 for solid black, customizing art $15-$65 extra

 - 53lb Bulldog Bell – $109.99 for solid black, customizing art $15-$100 extra

 - 53lb Skull Bell – $109.99 for solid black, customizing art $15-$100 extra